postgis/postgis-workshops/postgis-intro/sources/en/rasters.rst

 function is the `ST_Reclass <https://postgis.net/docs/RT_ST_Reclass.html>`_ function, who sits in the background waiting for someone to discover the power and speed it can offer.

-What does **ST_Reclass** do.
+What does **ST_Reclass** do?
 It as the name implies, reclassifies your pixel values based on minimalist range algebra.

 ..
 TODO continue here